|When?||What? (to bring)||Format|

 Tue Mar 31, 9:00-10:00 AM, 3314 Weill Hall

 |GSI Dan Jaqua|

-The first midterm exam covers all of the material since the start of the course through that assigned for February 16, Migration.
+The second midterm exam covers all of the material after what was covered on the first midterm exam, through that assigned for March 23, European Monetary Unification and the Euro.
 I intend to give roughly equal treatment to each lecture topic, including the outside readings and assigned news items.
 Thus, the exam covers:

 Regarding the emphasis that will be placed on lectures versus readings and on other particular parts of the material, you are responsible for lectures plus all of the reading.
 I intend to make studying all of that worth your while by including on the exam at least a few questions on material that was not covered in lecture, both from the text and from the readings.

 As for what specifically you need to learn, my best advice is to look at the study questions that I have prepared.
 They'll give you the best sense of what I expect.
 I do not usually, for example, expect you to memorize precise numbers, or dates.
 The importance of such information, when it has been presented, is more the qualitative message that it conveys, such as, for example, who trades most, or who trades more than whom.
 Or approximately when did something happen?
 As for vocabulary and concepts, yes, those things are very important.
 Even if I don't ask you to define or explain something (and I will), you'd have a hard time answering questions that use these terms if you didn't know what they mean.

 |Do bring something to write with, including #2 pencils for answering the multiple choice on computer-graded "scantron" sheets.|